cyrildever/reinforcement-learning-in-golang/README.md

 # reinforcement-learning-in-golang

-Code freely created in Go from the ["Reinforcement Learning - An Introduction (Second edition)"](https://mitpress.mit.edu/books/reinforcement-learning-second-edition) book by Richard S. Sutton and Andrew G. Barto.
+Code freely created in Go from the ["Reinforcement Learning - An Introduction"](https://mitpress.mit.edu/books/reinforcement-learning-second-edition) book by Richard S. Sutton and Andrew G. Barto.

 ### Motivation